-Described as a noble city situated in a vast expanse of sand and renowned for its rich soil and pleasant streams, the ancient city of Palmyra was a stopping point for caravans traversing the Syrian Desert (Pliny the Elder Natural History 5.88.1).
+Described as a noble city situated in a vast expanse of sand and renowned for its rich soil and pleasant streams, the ancient city of Palmyra was a stopping point for caravans traversing the Syrian Desert.
 There is evidence that the site has been settled by people since the early second millennium B.C.E.

 Known from ancient literary records—including Assyrian texts and the Hebrew Bible—Palmyra today is known as a unique and resplendent ruined city that preserves remarkable examples of monumental, hybrid architecture that blends the canon of Graeco-Roman architecture with Near Eastern elements.

 Palmyra, originally known as Tadmor, became a prosperous city under the Seleucid kings and was eventually annexed to the Roman empire after 64 B.C.E.
-Under Tiberius (emperor from 14-37 C.E.) the city was incorporated into the Roman province of Syria and assumed the name Palmyra.
+Under Tiberius, the city was incorporated into the Roman province of Syria and assumed the name Palmyra.
 The city received the patronage of several Roman emperors and experienced great prosperity.
 The city suffered under the rise of the Sassanid dynasty of Persia.
 After the brief, revolutionary rise of queen Zenobia, the city was sacked by the Roman emperor Aurelian in 272 C.E.

 A hybrid architecture

 The temple itself sits within a bounded, architectural precinct measuring approximately 205 meters per side.
-This precinct, surrounded by a portico (a colonnaded entryway), encloses the temple of Bel as well as other cult buildings.
+This precinct, surrounded by a portico, encloses the Temple of Bel as well as other cult buildings.
 The temple itself has a very deep foundation that supports a stepped platform.
-At the level of the stylobate (the platform atop the steps) the area measures 55 x 30 meters and the cella (the inner chamber of the temple that held the cult statue), stands over 14 meters in height and measures 39.45 x 13.86 meters.
+At the level of the stylobate the area measures 55 x 30 meters and the cella, stands over 14 meters in height and measures 39.45 x 13.86 meters.

 The cella is designed according to the Near Eastern tradition of the bent-axis approach and incorporates two separate shrines (thalamoi).
 A ramp and central stair, with an off-center doorway, grants access to the cella.
-The columnar arrangement is pseduoperipteral (free-standing columns at the porch with engaged columns on the sides and back) and includes an arrangement of 8 x 15 (height = 15.81 meters) fluted, Corinthian columns.
+The columnar arrangement is pseduoperipteral and includes an arrangement of 8 x 15 (height = 15.81 meters) fluted, Corinthian columns.
 The cella also has exterior Ionic half-columns at each of its ends.
 Merlons (crenellations) crowded the roof and the ceilings were coffered.
 From masons’ marks and graffiti found on the site, it seems that there were craftspeople of various background, including Greeks and Romans alongside the Palmyrenes.